How Do You Sleep? (John Lennon song)

 "How Do You Sleep?" is a song by English rock musician John Lennon from his 1971 album Imagine.

-The song makes scathing personal attacks aimed at his former Beatles bandmate and songwriting partner Paul McCartney.
-Lennon wrote the song in response to what he perceived as personal slights by McCartney on the latter's Ram album, particularly the song "Too Many People".
+The song makes scathing personal attacks at his former Beatles bandmate and songwriting partner Paul McCartney.
+Lennon wrote the song in response to what he saw as personal slights on McCartney's Ram album, particularly the song "Too Many People", as well as to other differences between the two.
+The track includes a slide guitar solo by George Harrison.